 |Copyright © Nucleus Medical Media, Inc.|

-The exact cause of hemorrhoids is unknown.
-The most common may be linked to:
+The exact cause not known.
+It may be due to:

-- Chronic constipation —causes straining during bowel movements
+- Chronic constipation that results in straining during bowel movements

-- A buildup of pressure or fluid inside the belly—maybe caused by pregnancy or other health conditions
+- A buildup of pressure or fluid inside the belly, such as from pregnancy or health problems

-Not everyone will have symptoms.
-They may range from mild to severe.
-The most common are:
+Some people may not have symptoms.
+Others may have problems that range from mild to severe.
+Common ones are: